Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 ### ARG Query Filter

 If `-UseDiscoveredInventory` param is provided, we fetch the inventory VMs which are potential candidates for the current operation using Azure Resource Graph (ARG) query.
-When the script is run with the `-UseDiscoveredInventory` flag but without the `-Execute` flag, it will save the ARG query which was used to fetch the inventory VMs in a file named `arg-query.kql`.
+When the script is run without the `-Execute` flag, it will save the ARG query which was used to fetch the inventory VMs in a file named `arg-query.kql`.
 You can run this query and delve into advanced queries with extra filters by running the query in the Azure Resource Graph Explorer at [https://portal.azure.com/#view/HubsExtension/ArgQueryBlade](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade).

 You can use the `-ARGFilter` parameter along with `-UseDiscoveredInventory` to filter the VMs based on the query.
 The query should be a KQL query substring.
 Below are some sample queries: